opulo-inc/docs/docs/misc/calibration/4-homing-fiducial/index.md

 In order for OpenPnP to reliably detect the LumenPnP's homing fiducial, we'll need to **set the exposure and camera settings for your top camera** correctly.

-We also detail this process in our [setup video](https://youtu.be/h3mtEQfGMlM?t=842).

 1. Navigate to `Machine Setup > Heads > ReferenceHead H1 > Cameras > OpenPnPCaptureCamera Top`.<br/><br/>
       ![Finding the Top Camera Settings](../../../openpnp/v4/calibration/4-homing-fiducial/images/22-back-to-top-cam-again.webp)
 <br/><br/>